 2 tbsp olive oil

 2 tbsp unsalted butter

 1/2 cup white wine - try Pinot Grigio as it pairs well with this dish!

 2-4 slices provolone

 Heat oven to 325 degrees.
 If you have an oven safe fry or sauté pan, use it.
 Otherwise, you will need to transfer breasts and sauce to oven safe pan for baking.
 Non-stick and or pans with plastic handles cannot go into the oven.
 Use cast iron if you have it!

 Rinse the chicken breasts and and pat dry with a paper towel.
 On a cutting board, lightly press your palm down on one breast while slowly cutting a slit into the center almost the entire length, creating a pocket for the filling.
 If you slice through, do not fret.
 Repeat with the other chicken breast.
 Lightly salt and pepper top (smooth side) and underside of both.

 In a bowl, combine the ricotta, Parmigiano, garlic, tomatoes, and basil.
-Stuff each breast with 1/2 of the mixture.
+Stuff each breast with half of the mixture.
 Don't worry if it spills out a little bit.

 Over medium high heat, melt butter with olive oil in a pan.
-When the pan is hot, place breast, top side down, in the pan and cook until lightly browned, 3 minutes or so.
-Gently turn and cook underside 3 minutes.
-Layer a tbsp of marinara sauce, a basil leaf or two, and provolone on top of chicken breast.
+When the pan is hot, place breast, top side down, in the pan and cook until lightly browned, three minutes or so.
+Gently turn and cook underside three minutes.
+Layer a tablespoon of marinara sauce, a basil leaf or two, and provolone on top of chicken breast.
 Add remaining sauce and wine to the pan and gently stir.
 Place in the oven for 20 minutes.